 Configure Facebook Page Widget

 You can configure and generate code for the Facebook page plugin widget on this Facebook for developers page.

-Make sure you enter timeline under Tabs settings for your posts including live videos to appear on the website.
+Make sure you enter the timeline under Tabs settings for your posts, including live videos to appear on the website.

-Click Get Code at bottom of the configuration box and you can copy and paste the Iframe section of the code to your WordPress widgets.
+Click Get Code at the bottom of the configuration box, and you can copy and paste the Iframe section of the code to your WordPress widgets.